-The Copperton quadrangle, in the southwest portion of Salt Lake Valley, is expected to experience a significant population increase in the next several decades.
-As urbanization expands into areas less suited for development, geologic hazards become of increasing concern in the planning, design, and construction of new facilities.
-This geologic-hazard study of the Copperton quadrangle incorporates geologic, hydrologic, soil, and geotechnical information to identify where geologic hazards may exist, and where detailed, site-specific, geotechnical/geologic-hazard investigations are necessary.
+The Tickville Spring quadrangle, in the southwest portion of Salt Lake Valley and northern portion of Cedar Valley, is expected to experience a significant population increase in the next several decades.
+As urbanization expands into areas less suited for development, geologic hazards become an increasing concern in the planning, design, and construction of new facilities.
+This geologic-hazard study of the Tickville Spring quadrangle incorporates geologic, hydrologic, soil, and geotechnical information to identify geologic hazards, and where detailed, site-specific, geotechnical/geologic-hazard investigations are necessary.

-This study provides maps and information for 10 geologic hazards including shallow groundwater, liquefaction, surface fault rupture, flooding, landsliding, rock fall, radon, collapsible soil, expansive soil and rock, and shallow bedrock.
-Historically, the most widespread hazard in Utah on an annual basis is flooding.
+This study provides maps and information for 10 geologic hazards: shallow groundwater, liquefaction, surface fault rupture, flooding, landsliding, rockfall, radon, collapsible soil, expansive soil and rock, and shallow bedrock.
+Historically, the most widespread annual hazard in Utah is flooding.
 Flooding is of special concern because it occurs frequently, can cause significant damage to facilities, and can be life threatening.
-Landslides and rock falls are of growing concern as development increases on hillsides, where development is often favored due to scenic vistas and aesthetics.
-Large earthquakes are rare events in the Copperton quadrangle, but the hazards associated with them (mainly ground shaking, surface fault rupture, and liquefaction) have the greatest potential for producing catastrophic property damage, economic disruption, and loss of life of any hazard in the study area.
-The remaining hazards are typically localized in nature and rarely are life threatening (except for indoor radon).
-However, they are potentially costly when not recognized and properly accommodated in project planning and design.
+Landslides and rockfalls are of growing concern as development increases on hillsides, where development is often favored due to scenic vistas and aesthetics.
+Large earthquakes are rare events in the Tickville Spring quadrangle, but the hazards associated with them (mainly ground shaking, surface fault rupture, and liquefaction) have the greatest potential for producing catastrophic property damage, economic disruption, and loss of life of any hazard in the study area.
+The remaining hazards are typically localized in nature and rarely life threatening (except for indoor radon), though they are often costly when not recognized and properly addressed in project planning and design.